Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

-Indeed, the viability of dark-matter masses below 500~GeV in this scenario follows from the small mass splitting between $\eta_{R,I}$ and $\eta^\pm$, and specially between $\eta_{R,I}$ and $F_1$, highlighting the role of fermion-scalar co-annihilation.
+Indeed, the viability of dark-matter masses below 500~GeV in the scotogenic scenario follows from the small mass splitting between $\eta_{R,I}$ and $F_1$, highlighting the role of fermion-scalar co-annihilation.
 Green triangles correspond to $\eta_R$ heavier than $500$ GeV, while magenta dots denote $m_{\eta_R} < 500$ GeV.
-Such compressed spectra in the scotogenic framework translate into the possibility of long-lived particles (LLPs) at colliders~\cite{Blondel:2022qqo}, since small mass splittings can result in particles with macroscopic lifetimes.
+Such compressed spectra in the scotogenic framework translates into the possibility of long-lived particles (LLPs) at colliders~\cite{Blondel:2022qqo}, since small mass splittings can result in particles with macroscopic decay lengths.

 We now turn to scalar dark-matter detection through nuclear recoil.
 The left panel of Fig.~\ref{fig:ddscoto} shows the $\eta_R$-nucleon spin-independent elastic scattering cross-section versus the DM mass.
 The scattering is mediated by a neutral Higgs boson and a Z boson, where the Higgs boson channel gives the main contribution.
 Each result in the plot indicates the corresponding fraction $\xi=\Omega_{\eta_R}/\Omega_{Planck}$ of the relic density, which is specified by the vertical bar.
 In the cyan region dark-matter makes up the total relic abundance present in the Universe, with the allowed points located mainly in a vertical band between $m_{\eta_R}=500-600$ GeV.
-The green region denotes the region excluded by the LZ collaboration at 95\% C.L.~\cite{LZ:2022lsv}, while the purple one represents the neutrino floor~\cite{Billard:2013qya}.
-Comparing with the left panel of Fig. \ref{fig:relicscoto}, one sees that the cyan points near 62.5 GeV (i.e. $m_h/2$) are indeed excluded by the LZ experiment. \\[-.3cm]
+The light green region is excluded by the LZ (2025) collaboration at 95\% C.L.~\cite{LZ:2024zvo}, while the purple one represents the neutrino floor~\cite{Billard:2013qya}.
+Comparing with the left panel of Fig. \ref{fig:relicscoto}, one sees that the cyan points near 62.5 GeV (i.e. $m_h/2$) are excluded by the LZ experiment. \\[-.3cm]